elhayra/tcp_server_client/README.md

 And then run the make command as usual.

 ## Run the Examples
-The server example should be executed first, since the client in the example will try to connect to the server right after the client example is executed.
-Navigate into the `build` or `cmake-build` folder and run in the terminal:
+Navigate into the `build` folder and run in the terminal:
 ```bash
 $ ./tcp_server
 ```